A Sweet & Spicy Second Chance Romance

 Marmalade’s First Christmas

-When billionaire Jake Simons rescues a kitten the week before Christmas, the orange tabby leads Jake to the greatest gift of the season – Veterinarian Marley West.
+When billionaire Jake Simons rescues a kitten the week before Christmas, the orange tabby leads Jake to the greatest gift of the season – Veterinarian college student Marley West.

 The last thing Marley needs is a client meddling in her personal business, but Old Man Winter, Mother Nature, and Jake’s pregnant mares have other plans for her holiday.
 When she gets snowed in with Jake during the worst blizzard in racehorse country, sparks fly.

 But will Jake be strong enough to let go of ghosts from his past?
 And, in this friends-to-lovers story, will Marley learn to trust that Jake just might be her very own Christmas miracle?